ricezhang11/CS5200-Project3/README.md

 1. clone the project to your local using git clone.
 2. cd into project directory.
 3. populate the MongoDB database using instructions below.
-4. run npm install command to install all necessary packages.
+4. run ```npm install``` command to install all necessary packages.
+5. cd into the project directory, run the command ```node loadData.js``` (assuming you have Redis set up in your local) and this will populate your local Redis database with the data structures that you'll need to run the application. loadData.js contains the script to import data from the MongoDB database and export them into the Redis database.
+Proceed to the next step only if this step has been successfully completed.
-5. run npm start command.
+6. run npm start command.
-6. open your browser and navigate to localhost:3000/ and you should see the "Car Management" page.
+7. open your browser and navigate to localhost:3000/ and you should see the "Car Management" page.

 ## UML Diagram
 https://lucid.app/lucidchart/722ed355-65d1-47df-9cc8-3ba5faa57deb/edit?beaconFlowId=341BAFE5E164E51C&invitationId=inv_6ba983b6-83d2-4e74-866d-5fbff519bbd8&page=0_0#